Chinese version (中文版).

 My blog.

-Google Desktop Search.
+Cofounded Google Desktop Search, which reached 75M monthly active users.
 We laughed, we wept, we banged our heads against the table.

 Cloud rendering, which shipped with "Microsoft Flight Simulator 2004: A Century of Flight".
 SIGGRAPH sketch, Journal of Graphics Tools paper, etc.